 Extra Magic Hour - Similar to Magic Morning, Extra Magic Hour is early admission to the parks before regular hours of operation.
 The biggest difference is that Extra Magic Hour is only available to guests of the Disneyland Resort Hotels.
 Extra Magic Hour is available for use each day of your stay at one of the three Disneyland Resort Hotels.
 Something to be aware of is that you do have to go to the correct park to use your Extra Magic Hour.
 This means that if it is a Tuesday, Thursday or Saturday, your Extra Magic Hour gets you into Disneyland early.
 If it is Sunday, Monday, Wednesday or Friday, Extra Magic Hour gets you into Disney California Adventure Park early.
 Again, these days are subject to change, so check on the dates of your vacation to ensure you are at the correct park for early admission on any given day.

 You can read more about the difference between Magic Morning and Extra Magic Hour in this article: "What's the Difference Between Magic Morning and Extra Magic Hour?"

 When you're ready to book your Disneyland vacation, no matter which Disney crowd calendar you use, we're here to help.
-Our Disneyland vacation packages ensure you are getting the best value on your hotel and Disneyland tickets.
+Our Disneyland vacation packages ensure you are getting the best value on hotels near Disneyland and Disneyland tickets.
 You can find our packages online, or you can call any of our Disney experts at 855-GET-AWAY.